Five years ago, Kirri-lee Brazendale found herself unexpectedly pregnant.

 She was 22 at the time and a full-time serving member of the Royal Australian Navy.
 She quickly realised single motherhood wouldn’t be compatible with life at sea.

 "So I started studying for a business degree," she says.
-"I had my first set of exams four days before Addison was due."
+"I had my first set of exams four days before [my daughter] Addison was due."

 But exactly what her new career would involve didn’t become clear until sometime later.